 Some of these popular sushi counters like Sushi Dai feature customers lined up around the block, waiting as much as two to three hours or more to for breakfast.
 But there are still many establishments with lower profiles that serve fish that is equally excellent.

 We chose to eat our Tsukiji Market sushi breakfast at 150-year old Sushi Bun 鮨文 in building 8.
 Although popular, the lines were humane.
 The wait was about an hour on the busy Saturday when we arrived; however, the wait was virtually non-existent on our return later in the week.

 We ordered two different tastings in order to sample a wider variety of fish.
 The cost of the two tastings averaged about $30 per person.
 Once seated, we were served fish on bamboo leaves, about three pieces at a time.

 Like many sushi restaurants in the United States, our sushi was accompanied by miso soup.
 However, to our pleasant surprise, Sushi Bun’s miso soup featured baby cockles that complimented the earthy flavors of the soy miso with the fresh briny flavors of the ocean.

 Then our nigiri sushi started to arrive – luscious pieces of maguro (lean tuna), toro (tuna belly) and otoro (fattiest tuna belly) as well as baby octopus with a dollop of miso, uni (delectable sea urchin) and ikura (mouth-popping salmon roe).

-As we left the market, we breathed in the scents of the soups and other delicacies.
-Plus, we shared fish meatballs on a stick.
+As we left the market, we breathed in the scents of the soups and other Japanese delicacies.
+Then we shared fish meatballs on a stick.

 If we lived in a city with a world-class market like Tsukiji, perhaps we could give up meat.
 Perhaps.
 Either way, we’d be eating a heck of a lot of delicious sushi.